 We commonly use three different types of fee arrangements: 1) fixed fee, 2) contingent fee, and 3) hourly billing.

 - Fixed Fees: For cases that are charged a fixed fee, this fee is set at the initial meeting and is based upon the facts disclosed at the initial meeting, the difficulty of the issues involved and our estimate of the time that will be required to provide the requested services.
-Consult our Flat Rate Menu for more information and check with one of our attorneys if there is a matter you would like to discuss.

 - Contingent Fees: Contingent fees are commonly used for Personal Injury, Medical Malpractice and other litigation cases in which a set percentage, which would be discussed at the initial consultation, is agreed upon before the case is started.
 In most cases, the hours worked by the attorney far outweigh the contingency fee earned.